Site Supervisors please visit Hire Georgia State Law > Externships

 In the absence of extraordinary circumstances, students who accept a two-semester placement, but complete only one semester of the assignment will receive no credit for either semester.

 Students must work their class schedule around their planned externships.
-Before you accept a placement offer, discuss scheduling expectations with the site supervisor.
+Before accepting a placement offer, discuss scheduling expectations with the site supervisor.

-There is no particular schedule required by the externship program outside of the 10-hour (fall or spring) or 20-hour (summer) weekly minimum.
+There is no particular schedule required by the externship program outside of the total externship course fieldwork hours.
 Some sites require students to be present on particular days because of court or work schedules.

 Students may not frontload or backload externship hours.
-Students must work a minimum of 14 weeks throughout the fall or spring semester and seven weeks in the summer semester.
+Students must work a minimum of 14 weeks throughout the fall or spring semester and seven consecutive weeks during the summer semester.

 Is there a cost to participate in an externship?